1. The Medical Ethics Alliance (the Alliance) shall be an independent

-(b) Take action through its members or officers to ensure that matters relating to medical ethics are known, understood and taken into account in reaching decisions.
+(b) take action through its members or officers to ensure that matters relating to medical ethics are known, understood and taken into account in reaching decisions.

-(c) Publish letters and make written representations to newspapers, radio,
+(c) publish letters and make written representations to newspapers, radio,

-(d) Organise public and private meetings.
+(d) organise public and private meetings.

-(e) Co-operate with other medical and non-medical bodies.
+(e) co-operate with other medical and non-medical bodies.

-(f) To offer confidential non-financial advice to any member faced with an ethical dilemma.
+(f) to offer confidential non-financial advice to any member faced with an ethical dilemma.

-(g) Take any other action in pursuance of the above objects.
+(g) take any other action in pursuance of the above objects.

-4. INDIVIDUAL MEMBERSHIPS
+4. INDIVIDUAL MEMBERSHIP

-Membership of the Alliance shall be open to persons in the following categories provided that they can subscribe to Mission Statement set out below:
+Membership of the Alliance shall be open to persons in the following categories provided that they can subscribe to the Mission Statement set out below:

 The Council of the Alliance shall have absolute discretion on any questions relating to eligibility for membership.

-5. GROUP MEMBERSHIPS
+5. GROUP MEMBERSHIP

-Group membership shall be open to other bodies at the absolute discretion of Council provided that:
+Group membership shall be open to other bodies at the absolute discretion of

-(a) the body can subscribe to the objects of the Alliance
+(a) The body can subscribe to the objects of the Alliance,

-(b) The body can sign the Mission Statement set out at 3 above.
+(b) The body can sign the Mission Statement set out at 4 above.